project-fifo/docs/technical/api/users.rst

    :reqheader accept: the accepted encoding, valid is ``application/json``
-   :reqheader x-snarl-token: the snarl token for this session
+   :reqheader authorization: Bearer token for OAuth2 auth
    :resheader content-type: the returned datatype, usually ``application/json``
-   :resheader x-snarl-token: the snarl token for this session

    :status 200: the user information is returned
    :status 404: the user was not found